The Whole Story

 If you look at my resume the polished way, it reads: veteran, teacher, entrepreneur.
 Sounds like a plan.
 It wasn’t.
 It was a series of reinventions because the path kept disappearing.

 Every recession meant starting over.
 Not just a setback — a reset.
-The career you’d built on is gone, and you’re reinventing yourself in a completely new field, starting from the bottom, including with your paycheck.
-And while you’re rebuilding, you’re burning through your savings, your retirement, your cushion for the future — just to get by now.
+The career we’d built on is gone, and we’re reinventing ourselves in a completely new field, starting from the bottom, including with our paycheck.
+And while we’re rebuilding, we’re burning through our savings, our retirement, our cushion for the future — just to get by now.

 And even when a recession didn’t take my job, it still took something.
 In 2008, I was teaching.
 I felt blessed to have work when others were losing theirs.
 But my pay was frozen from that point until I left teaching.
 Since my retirement is based on my final years of salary, that freeze permanently lowered it.
 Every month is a reminder that even the people who kept their jobs aren’t completely made whole.

-But here’s what I’ve learned: every time a chapter ends, you have a choice.
-You can look for someone to blame.
-Or you can try to understand the bigger picture — what actually went wrong, what went right, what the system is doing that nobody’s talking about.
+But here’s what I’ve learned: every time a chapter ends, we have a choice.
+We can look for someone to blame.
+Or we can try to understand the bigger picture — what actually went wrong, what went right, what the system is doing that nobody’s talking about.

 The concepts behind this campaign didn’t come from a policy book.
 They came from the times I was picking myself up off the floor.

-Talk to anyone in FL-3 over 40 and they’ll tell you a version of the same story.
+Everyone in Florida 3 over 40 has a version of the same story.
 The job that was supposed to last.
 The industry that moved.
 The pension that became a 401k that became “figure it out yourself.”

-Talk to anyone under 30 and you’ll hear the future tense of the same fear.
+Everyone under 30 has the future tense of the same fear.

 Why Congress

 I’m not running because I have all the answers.
-I’m running because I’ve spent my whole career navigating a world where the old answers stopped working — and FL-3 has everything it needs to build new ones.
+I’m running because I’ve spent my whole career navigating a world where the old answers stopped working — and Florida 3 has everything it needs to build new ones.

 The Assets Are Already Here

-- A biotech incubator with a 30-year track record
+• A biotech startup hub with a 30-year track record

 The assets are here.
 The connections between them aren’t.
-That’s what an activist congressman does — bridges the gaps, connects the resources, makes sure nobody gets left behind.
+That’s what a catalyst congressman does — bridges the gaps, connects the resources, makes sure nobody gets left behind.

-If this resonates, you can help make it real.
+If this resonates, help make it real (opens in new window).